-In order to meet its Automatic Exchange of Information (AEOI) obligations, the management company may be required to gather and disclose information on the Fund's unitholders to third parties, including the tax authorities, in order to forward it to the concerned jurisdictions.
+In order to meet its Automatic Exchange of Information (AEOI) obligations, the Management Company may be required to gather and disclose information on its shareholders to third parties, including the tax authorities, in order to transfer it to the jurisdictions concerned.
 This information may include (but is not limited to) the identity of unitholders and their direct or indirect beneficiaries, ultimate beneficiaries and the persons controlling them.
-Unitholders will be required to comply with any request made by the management company to provide information enabling the management company to comply with its reporting obligations.
+Unitholders will be required to comply with any request made by the Management Company to provide information enabling the Management Company to comply with its reporting obligations.